Stem Cells Show Reversal of Disability in Multiple Sclerosis

-"This is the first treatment that improves established disability in patients with progressive MS and shows us there is hope that a future treatment is possible, stated Dr. Saud A. Sadiq"
+Synopsis: Stem cell treatment improves established disability in patients with progressive MS and shows there is hope future treatment is possible.

 Dr. Saud A. Sadiq, Director and Chief Research Scientist at the Tisch MS Research Center of New York (Tisch MSRCNY) will be presenting on Tuesday, April 19, 2016, the extraordinary results from his FDA-approved stem cell clinical trial for MS at the American Academy of Neurology's 68th Annual Meeting in Vancouver, BC, Canada.
 Dr. Sadiq will deliver the highly anticipated news during a session titled "Remyelination and Repair in Multiple Sclerosis (MS) Data Blitz Presentations."